A baby born before 37 weeks of

 - Little body fat

 - Little scalp hair.
-But the baby may
+Babies may have

 - Weak cry and trouble breathing due to